Although it's still hot, September is a good month to

-Cauliflower and red varieties of cabbage usually need close to 5 months too - September is a good month to start these seeds.
+Red varieties of cabbage usually need close to 5 months too - September is a good month to start these seeds in starter containers.
+When started in small containers the seedlings can be moved out of the hot afternoon sun.

 Seeds to plant in September: